arktronic/cameraserve/README.md

 What is its status?
 -------------------

-tl;dr: It's functional.
-Mostly.
+tl;dr: It's functional, but kinda rough around the edges.

 This app was created during a weekend hackathon.
 Code quality is, shall we say, rough at best.
 However, it's slowly being improved.
-Features (such as SSDP/UPnP discoverability) are being added.
+Some features (such as SSDP discoverability) have been added.
 Other features that should arguably be required, such as authentication, have not yet been added, and it may be a while before they are.
 Tests are, regrettably, nonexistent as well.

 Pull requests to address shortcomings as well as to add useful features are certainly welcome.

+Current features include:

+* Motion JPEG (MJPEG) HTTP camera stream on configurable port
+* Ability to select camera source on devices with multiple cameras
+* Resolution selection
+* Rotation support (alpha)
+* Option to run on device startup
+* Option to appear above the lock screen
+* Discoverability via SSDP (though not "proper" UPnP)

 What does it look like?
 -----------------------